Maine Coons: Best And Worst Decision

 Poor little Bali experienced it when he was sick – he wasn’t a fan of having his bottom wiped with a warm flannel!

-Once or twice a month I find lumps of cat poop on my wooden floor!
+Additionally, once or twice a month I find lumps of cat poop on my wooden floor!
 It’s solid and not difficult to clean, but it should be in the litter tray!!
 I think this happens when feces get stuck on the long thick fur around the Maine Coons bottom!

 The Maine Coons’ playful antics wreak havoc on wooden floors – they certainly have done on my wooden floors.